Matthew-Amos/PipeR/README.md

 # TODO

+[ ] - Documentation
 [ ] - Easier way to access node states from pipeline
-[ ] - Ability to clear activations at the node level for memory management
+[ ] - Ability to clear activations at the node level for memory management [ ] - Getting a "code for methids in class ... not checked for suspicious field assignments" warning